haishanh/pemu/README.md

 `pemu` is a QEMU/KVM command line wrapper

-Note: this tool is not intend to replace those powerful tool like libvirt or virtual manager.
+**Note**: this tool is not intend to replace those powerful tools like libvirt or virtual manager.
 This tool will be handy only if you use bare QEUMU cli a lot.

 ### Usage